 43004-03 INSPECTION GUIDANCE

-The inspector should verify that the entity inspected has a dedication program that meets the applicable portions of Appendix B and 10 CFR Part 21.
+The inspector should verify that the entity inspected has a dedication program that meets the applicable portions of Appendix B to 10 CFR Part 50 and 10 CFR Part 21.

 03.01 Verify that the dedicating entity has established adequate controls for the technical evaluation of the items or services to be dedicated.